Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band structure: Electron transport through potential barriers and optical analogy

-When a similar scattering problem is considered for the two-dimensional case of massless Dirac fermions in graphene, in the absence of any potential barrier the fermi level lies at the Dirac point where the conduction and valence band touch each other.
-Thus the electronic states near the fermi level are equally populated by electron and holes and the system is charge neutral.
-The introduction of potential barrier locally raises the fermi level from this charge neutral Dirac point by placing it inside the conduction band.
-Thus inside the barrier regime electron states near the fermi level are now populated by electrons only and it becomes electron reach ($n$-type).
-However, because of the chiral nature of such massless Dirac fermions, this conversion of charge carriers from hole to electron is accompanied by a corresponding change in the direction of the momentum vector.
-Thus, the equality of the momentum component parallel to the interface gives rise to a negative refractive index \cite{Falko, Falko1}.
+For a 2DEG of Dirac fermions in undoped graphene, $E_F$ lies at the Dirac point where the conduction and valence bands touch.
+Thus, states near $E_F$ are equally populated by electrons and holes and the system is charge neutral.
+Application of $V$ locally lowers (raises) charge neutral Dirac point and $E_F$ lies in the conduction (valence) band.
+Thus, $V$ can locally make a $n$ or $p$ type region in graphene and convert electrons into holes and vice versa inside a barrier.
+However, the conservation of chirality of fermions demands that $p_1 \sin \theta_1 = -p_2 \sin \theta_2$, giving a negative refractive index\cite{Falko, Falko1}.

-If a similar Snell's law for electron transport in the presence of a magnetic field is to be achieved, we need to find a suitable magnetic field profile which will scatter the electrons in much the same way as an electrostatic potential does.
-As discussed earlier, this implies that the electron cannot be allowed to complete the cyclotron trajectory.
-Consequently, the magnetic field has to be highly inhomogeneous on the scale of the fermi wavelength.
+To obtain a similar Snell's law for transport in the presence of a magnetic field, the field profile should scatter the electrons the same way as an electrostatic potential does.
+As magnetic fields bend electron trajectories continuously in a cyclotron motion, a direct analogy with light propagation is not possible as such.
+This consideration, however, changes in the presence of a highly inhomogeneous magnetic field.
+Particularly if the range of inhomogeneity is much smaller than the cyclotron radius, one is left with plane-wave like scattering states.
+For this to be valid, two conditions must be satisfied.
+One, the magnetic length $\ell_B=\sqrt{\frac{\hbar c}{eB}}$ should be similar in order to the width of such magnetic barriers.
+Second, the de Broglie wavelength $\lambda_F$ should be much larger than the width such that the electron will not see the variation in the vector potential inside the barrier.